My ethnographic study on user behaviour, motivations and social learning in libraries just got published:

 However, is such physical infrastructure and interior design sufficient to foster social learning among library users?
 How do library users actually make use of such new library spaces?
 How do users experience social learning when they work among other users in the library?

-Shedding light on these questions through user observations and ethnographic research would shed light on challenges and barriers for social learning, and inform future design strategies for social interventions and smart space technology to overcome those challenges and barriers.
+Shedding light on these questions through user observations and ethnographic research would reveal challenges and barriers for social learning, thus inform future design strategies for social interventions and smart space technology to overcome those challenges and barriers.

 The paper presents results from a case study at The Edge, an innovative ‘Digital Culture Centre’ and prototype concept by the State Library of Queensland (SLQ).
 As a ‘bookless’ library space, the physical architecture of The Edge has been designed with collaboration and open sharing in mind, i.e. to provide a space for the local community to engage in peer collaboration and creative practices in various areas related to digital technology.